Playingtygre/cbat/FUBAR.md

 What kind of gull can you eat? a BAYgull

-What kind of bagel can fly?
+How does a train eat? it choo choos

-How does a train eat?
+why do you never see crows as roadkill? there's always one by the side of the road warning "CAW"